In order to understand the ANA test (antinuclear antibody test), it is first important to understand different types of antibodies.

 Statistically-speaking, the incidence of positive ANA test results (in percent per condition) is:

 - Systemic lupus erythematosus (lupus or SLE) - over 95%

 - Juvenile arthritis - 15-30%

-Subsets of the ANA (antinuclear antibody) test are sometimes used to determine the specific autoimmune disease.
-For this purpose, a doctor may order anti-dsDNA, anti-Sm, Sjogren's syndrome antigens(SSA, SSB), Scl-70 antibodies, anti-centromere, anti-histone, and anti-RN.
+Subsets of the ANA tests are sometimes used to determine the specific autoimmune disease.
+For this purpose, a doctor may order anti-dsDNA, anti-Sm, Sjogren's syndrome antigens(SSA, SSB), Scl-70 antibodies, anti-centromere, anti-histone, and anti-RNP.

-The ANA (antinuclear antibody) test is complex, but the results (positive or negative, titer, pattern) and possible subset test results can give physicians valuable diagnostic information.
+The ANA test is complex, but the results (positive or negative, titer, pattern) and possible subset test results can give physicians valuable diagnostic information.

 Clinical Diagnosis, Todd-Sanford